Sunil Grover’s Kanpur Wale Khuranas Has Nothing New To Offer; Fans Feel It’s Similar To Kapil’s TKSS

 - Kashmir: The Mise-en-Scène Of Bollywood

 We had revealed that both Sunil Grover and Kapil Sharma are coming up with new shows this December.
 While Sunil has joined hands with Preeti Simoes, Ali Asgar and Sugandha Mishra in his new show Kanpur Wale Khuranas, Krushna Abhishek, Chandan Prabhakar, Sumona Chakravorty and Kiku Sharda are in Kapil Sharma's The Kapil Sharma Show Season 2.
-Kanpur Wale Khuranas that also stars, Aparshakti Khurana and Adaa Khan, was premiered on Saturday (December 15).
+Kanpur Wale Khuranas that also stars Aparshakti Khurana and Adaa Khan, was premiered on Saturday (December 15).
 Fans had a lot of expectations from Sunil.

-Although a few fans praised Sunil and his show, many were disappointed as the show looked very similar to Kapil Sharma's TKSS - should we blame it on Preeti, who was creative director of TKSS?
+Although a few fans praised Sunil and his show, many were disappointed as the show looked very similar to Kapil Sharma's TKSS - should we blame it on Preeti, who was the creative director of TKSS?
 The sets of the show looked similar to Kapil's show (although it was glary and unattractive).

 Fans Disappointed With The Show

 The concept of the show also seemed similar - Navjot Singh Sidhu was replaced by Farah Khan in KWK!
 The cross-dressing concept also seemed a bit irritating.
-Most of the jokes didn't make us laugh, even Farah seemed forcefully laughing.
+Most of the jokes didn't make us laugh, even Farah seemed to be forcefully laughing.
 Check out what fans tweeted about Sunil's show.

 Fans’ Tweets: Kiran